Akash-Vijay/Linux-Essentials/README.md

 Terminal Code  | Functionality
 -------------  | -------------
-tip  |  Display all linux processes htop  |  Interactive process viewer free  |  Analyse the memory usage ps  |  Report a snapshot of the current processes
+top  |  Display all linux processes htop  |  Interactive process viewer free  |  Analyse the memory usage ps  |  Report a snapshot of the current processes